-Vinegar ... most of us have a bottle of it in our pantry to sprinkle on salads or use in marinades, but this distilled corn-based product is also very useful as a cleaning agent.
-Used for generations as the main household cleaning product, vinegar was replaced with commercial pre-mixed sprays sold in fancy bottles and touted as "miracle cleaners."
-The manufacturers of these more toxic solutions failed to mention the harm they potentially do to our lungs as well as to the environment.
-Mixing vinegar with water in a variety of ratios is the safer, more environmentally responsible cleaning agent to maintain a bacteria-free home.
+Vinegar is a pantry staple ideal for sprinkling on salads or using in marinades.
+But this distilled corn-based product is also very useful as a cleaning agent.
+Used for generations as the main household cleaning product, vinegar was replaced with commercial cleaning sprays.
+But many families are returning to a more natural approach to cleaning.
+Mixing vinegar with water in a variety of ratios is a safe, environmentally friendly way to clean up many areas in the home.

 How Vinegar Is Made

-The alcohol produced by corn is fermented until it reaches full-strength, and then it's diluted with water to a 5 percent acidity level.
-It's this acetic acid level that gives vinegar its antimicrobial properties, enabling it to inhibit some bacterial growth, protect against mold and mildew, and retard salmonella production.
-It's an environmentally safe product and non-toxic; however, vinegar does leave behind a calling card -- an intense aroma.
-Not to worry though -- the vinegar smell disappears in a short time, leaving your home clean and protected by this natural disinfectant.
+Vinegar comes from the alcohol produced by corn, which is fermented until it reaches full-strength.
+Then it's diluted with water to a 5 percent acidity level.
+It's this acetic acid level that gives vinegar its cleaning power.
+It's thought to have some antimicrobial properties to get rid of some bacteria around the home.
+It's an environmentally safe product and non-toxic.
+However, vinegar does leave behind an intense aroma.
+The vinegar smell disappears in a short time, leaving your home clean and protected by this natural disinfectant.

-Cleanse the walls of your shower with full-strength vinegar to removing mold and mildew.
-Just pour vinegar down drains to clean them and the pipes they connect to.
+Some jobs around the house call for straight vinegar.
+Cleanse the walls of your shower with full-strength vinegar to get rid of all the gunk.
+Pour vinegar down drains to clean them and the pipes they connect to.
 Let the vinegar sit for 30 minutes; then flush with cold water.
-To combat mold and mildew, fill a spray bottle with vinegar and squirt the moldy spots.
-Let the solution sit for at least 15 minutes before washing it away with water.
-Be sure the area has good ventilation, so the moldy spots dry thoroughly.
 To clean your dishwasher, pour 1/2 cup of undiluted vinegar into the soap dispenser and run a cycle.
-Vinegar is also recommended for cleaning wooden chopping blocks; it tames the bacteria left from cutting raw meat.
+Vinegar is also recommended for cleaning wooden chopping blocks.
+It may help get rid of some of the bacteria left from cutting raw meat.

 Equal Parts Vinegar and Water